pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

 # Prepare analysis history and data

-Metagenomic binners take typically two data typs as input: assembled contigs in fasta format and coverage information in bam format.
+Metagenomic binners typically take two types of data as input:

 - A fasta file containing the assembled contigs, which can be generated from raw metagenomic sequencing reads using an assembler such as MEGAHIT, SPAdes, or IDBA-UD.

-- A bam file containing the read coverage information for each contig, which can be generated from the same sequencing reads using mapping software such as Bowtie2 or BWA.
+- A BAM file containing the read coverage information for each contig, which can be generated from the same sequencing reads using mapping software such as Bowtie2 or BWA.

-> <comment-title>Can Bins be generated without coverage information</comment-title>
+> <comment-title>Can Bins be generated without coverage information?</comment-title>
 >
-> Not all binners require coverage information — some, like MetaBAT2, can operate using only genomic composition (e.g. tetranucleotide frequencies) when coverage files are not available.
+> Not all binners require coverage information.
+Some, like MetaBAT2, can operate using only genomic composition (e.g., tetranucleotide frequencies) when coverage files are not available.
 This is especially useful for single-sample datasets or legacy data where coverage cannot easily be calculated.
 >
 > Other tools that support composition-only binning include:
-> - **MaxBin 2** (can run with composition alone, but performs better with depth)
+> - **MaxBin 2**, which can run with composition alone, but performs better with depth.
-> - **SolidBin** (supports single-sample binning based on sequence features)
+> - **SolidBin**, which supports single-sample binning based on sequence features.
-> - **VAMB** (primarily uses deep learning on composition, coverage optional)
+> - **VAMB**, which primarily uses deep learning on composition, coverage optional.
 >
 > That said, including coverage information generally increases binning accuracy, especially for:
 > - Differentiating closely related strains
 > - Datasets with uneven abundance
-> - Multi-sample metagenomics workflows (e.g. differential coverage binning)
+> - Multi-sample metagenomics workflows (e.g., differential coverage binning)
 >
 > In summary: yes, it’s possible to bin without coverage, but coverage-aware workflows are recommended when available, as they reduce contamination and improve completeness.
 >